Already booked? Sign in or create an account

 On a Greek island cruise, you may be more familiar with destinations like Santorini and Mykonos, but cruises to Ephesus, Turkey and the port town of Kusadasi will give you a look at thousands of years of history.
 When your Kusadasi cruise ship docks in port, you’re perfectly positioned to head further inland to the ruins of Ephesus, where you’ll discover an off-the-beaten-path approach to Turkey.

-Ephesus was named one of the Seven Wonders of the Ancient World and is known for its significance in early Christianity.
+Ephesus, home to one of the Seven Wonders of the Ancient World, is known for its significance in early Christianity.
 Visit the House of the Virgin Mary, where it’s said that the mother of Jesus Christ lived out her final days.
 Venture to the city of Priene on a day trip, where the ruins of the Temple of Athena are the main attraction.
 Because the excavation of Ephesus is just beginning, who knows what marvels are still buried?

 The Temple of Hadrian, built in the first century AD, was dedicated to the Roman Emperor Hadrian.
 Today, it’s one of the best-preserved temple ruins in all of Turkey and provides a glimpse into what life was like under Roman rule during the reign of the “five good emperors”.
 Explore the ruins, take a guided tour, and discover the rich history that made Hadrian such an interesting political figure of the day.